RinkaGI/Pimc-image-compressor/readme.md

 ## How to install?
 ####  This tool has a installer, this will install the packages that Pimc uses, you have to have got Python3 and pip, so, open the installer with this code in terminal:

+#### --VERY IMPORTANT-- You have to get installed Tkinter, this installer doesn't install Tkinter, it depends by your linux distro or os

 ```bash
 python3 install.py
 ```